Heather J. Sharkey

-Career
+Early life and career

 Heather J. Sharkey was born and raised in New Jersey.
 She graduated from Peddie School, and then won a scholarship from the English-Speaking Union to attend Culford School in Bury St. Edmunds, England, for one year.
-As an undergraduate, she attended Yale, where she received a bachelor's degree in Anthropology, summa cum laude and became a member of Phi Beta Kappa.
+She attended Yale University, where she received a bachelor's degree in Anthropology, summa cum laude and became a member of Phi Beta Kappa.
 She won a Marshall Scholarship from the British government and attended Durham University, where she earned an MPhil degree in Modern Middle East Studies.
 She pursued her PhD in History at Princeton University, where she specialized in the study of modern Africa and modern Islamic thought.
 Her dissertation, supervised by Robert L. Tignor, received Honorable Mention for the Malcolm H. Kerr Dissertation Award in the humanities from the Middle East Studies Association (MESA).

 Before joining the faculty at the University of Pennsylvania in 2002, Sharkey taught at the University of Massachusetts, Amherst (1997–98); the Massachusetts Institute of Technology (MIT) (1998-2000); and Trinity College in Hartford, Connecticut (2000-2).
 She was a visiting professor (Professeur Invité) at the Institut d’études de l’Islam et des sociétés du monde musulman (IISMM) of the École des Hautes Études en Sciences Sociales (EHESS) in Paris (2012–13).